bsv-blockchain/gitbook-poc-solutions/demos/demo-catalog/natural-chain/business-natural-chain.md

 ## How It Works

-- Data related to natural gas extraction, transportation, and usage is recorded on the Bitcoin SV blockchain.
+- Data related to natural gas extraction, transportation, and usage is recorded on the BSV blockchain.
 - Token mechanisms link specific environmental data points to verifiable records, enabling carbon credit accounting.
 - Real-time monitoring enhances transparency and supports regulatory audits.